Environmental Systems and Refrigeration Technology (ESRT)

 Design and Load Applications

 Application engineering and design course for calculating air conditioning and heating equipment.
 Includes computerized design of heat loads and heat gains, duct sizing and equipment selection.
 Design energy efficient HVAC equipment for heating and air conditioning systems used in residential and light commercial buildings.
-Prerequisites: ESRT 110 or instructor's permission.
+Prerequisites: ESRT 110 or instructor's signature.

 ESRT 230 2 credits